Adana: Parks and gardens

+Adana has many parks and gardens.

 The Merkez Park (Central Park) is a 33-hectare urban park on both banks of the Seyhan river, just north of the Sabancı Merkez Mosque.
 With a 2100-seater amphitheatre, a Chinese Garden, a Rowing Club and two cafes, it is the city's main recreational area.

 The Süleyman Demirel Arboretum is a large botanical garden containing collections of woody plants intended partly for scientific study by Çukurova University researchers.
 The arboretum is also used for recreational purposes by city residents.
 512 species of plants can be found in the arboretum.

-Atatürk Park is a 4.7-hectare city park built during the first years of the Republic in the central commercial district of the city.
-The park holds a statue of Atatürk and hosts public ceremonies.

-Çobandede Park is a 16.5-hectare park on a hill overlooking the Seyhan Reservoir.
-It contains the tomb of Çoban Dede, a wise man from Karslı Village.

-The Yaşar Kemal Woods serves as a hiking area on the eastern bank of the Seyhan river opposite Dilberler Sekisi.
-It is dedicated to the Çukurova-born writer Yaşar Kemal.

-Çatalan Woods is a large recreational area between the Çatalan and Seyhan reservoirs in the Karaisalı district north of the city.

 Other Attractions

 The Büyük Saat (Great Clock Tower), built by the governor of Adana in 1882, is Turkey's tallest clock tower, rising 32 m high.
-It was damaged during the French occupation, but was rebuilt in 1935, and its image appears on the city's coat of arms.
-The Kazancılar Çarşısı (Cauldron-makers Bazaar) grew up around the Büyük Saat.

 Ramazanoğlu Hall was built in 1495 during the reign of Halil Bey.
-A three-story building, made of stone and brick, it is one of the oldest houses to survive in Turkey.
-The existing hall was the Harem section of the property where the Ramadanid family lived.
-Unfortunately, the Selamlık section, which contained the government offices, has been lost.

 Society and culture

 One of the defining features of Adana is its agriculture-based life and the agriculture-based industrial culture associated with it.
 However, developments in industrial life, improvements in transportation, the effects of mass communication and large-scale migration have affected Adana's culture.
 As in other Turkish cities, the culture in different sections of the city is often very different from that in other areas.